xpqz/documentation/programmers-guide/docs/object-oriented-programming/class-declaration-statements/class.md

 | `base class name` | Optionally specifies the name of a Class from which this Class is derived and whose members this Class inherits. |
 | `interface name` | The names of one or more Interfaces which this Class supports. |

 A Class may import methods defined in separate plain Namespaces with one or more `:Include` statements.
-For further details, see ["Including Namespaces in Classes" on page 1](../including-namespaces-in-classes/including-namespaces-in-classes.md).
+For further details, see ["Including Namespaces in Classes"](../including-namespaces-in-classes/including-namespaces-in-classes.md).

 ## Examples: